 Choosing a Medicare plan is a big decision.
 Your healthcare coverage is a vital element of your lifestyle, so it’s important to be prepared when requesting and evaluating Medicare quotes.

-Medicare plans are specific to your zip code and county.
+Medicare Part C plans (Medicare Advantage) are specific to your zip code and county.
 If you request a quote for plan that is not filtered to your area, you may not receive an accurate quote.
 Because plans are location-specific, you may not be able to get the same plan as a friend of family member that lives in a different area.